Drive sales on autopilot with ecommerce-focused featuresSee Features

 Eloquii reinforces their value-adds in the recovery section at the bottom of the email.
 With the use of the word “promise,” they reinforce trustworthiness.
 They continue by focusing on their quality (calling themselves fanatics), reminding consumers to keep checking back (new styles added daily), and on their customer convenience (free exchanges).

 This final example, from Lulus, can also be found at the end of the email and contains two things worth mentioning.
-First, the shaded box highlights what consumers, especially during the holidays, find valuable—free shipping and returns.
+First, the shaded box highlights what consumers, especially during the holidays, find valuable—free shipping without delays and returns.
 Second, they focus on “superior” customer service—something every customer wants.
 They also provide a chat option, which many consumers are increasingly finding useful when shopping.

 Navigation bars highly-clicked inside of emails so be sure to update these for the holiday season.
 Subscribers often look to these links to help direct their shopping journey.
 Adding specific links targeted toward gifting can provide them an easy path to start that path to purchase.